rook/rook/Documentation/Upgrade/rook-upgrade.md

 ## Breaking changes in v1.9

-* Helm charts now define default resource requests and limits for Rook-Ceph Pods.
+* Helm charts now define default resource requests and limits for Rook Pods.
 If you use Helm, ensure you have defined an override for these in your `values.yaml` if you don't wish to use the recommended defaults.
 Setting resource requests and limits could mean that Kubernetes will not allow Pods to be scheduled in some cases.
 If sufficient resources are not available, you can